Conversations done

 Looking back

 A theatre academic and practitioner has a double view of reality.
 Patrick Campbell has chosen to jump continuously from one vision to the other.
-He has made a performance about his African family roots, has researched and written about Third Theatre and finds laboratory theatre practice to be vital.
-Being particularly interested in the concept of genealogy, ‘looking back’.
+He has made a show on his African family roots, has carried out research and written on the Third Theater and finds the practice of laboratory theater fundamental.
+Being particularly interested in the concept of genealogy, ‘looking back’ is also a way of finding guiding principles for his work which started as a child in a theatre group in Coventry, then developed living in Brazil and now is based at Manchester Metropolitan University.

 April 27, 2022